OpenDriveLab/LaneSegNet/README.md

 Following [OpenLane-V2 repo](https://github.com/OpenDriveLab/OpenLane-V2/blob/v2.1.0/data) to download the **Image** and the **Map Element Bucket** data.
 Run the following script to collect data for this repo.

+> [!IMPORTANT]
+>
-:exclamation: Please note that the script for generating LaneSegNet data is not the same as the OpenLane-V2 Map Element Bucket.
-The `*_lanesegnet.pkl` is not the same as the `*_ls.pkl`
+> :exclamation: Please note that the script for generating LaneSegNet data is not the same as the OpenLane-V2 Map Element Bucket.
+The `*_lanesegnet.pkl` is not the same as the `*_ls.pkl`.
+>

-:bell: The `Map Element Bucket` has been updated as of October 2023.
-Please ensure you download the most recent data!
+> :bell: The `Map Element Bucket` has been updated as of October 2023.
+Please ensure you download the most recent data.

 ```bash
 cd LaneSegNet